Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Defeat the Fire King and Ice King without taking damage on Nightmare Mode
 ```
 `CHALLENGE`

+* Fire Blast (△) with the Pumpkin King Costume the both of them.
+Ice King Skeleton will go down in 2 or 3 hits, while the Fire King Skeleton will stay in place to absorb your Fire Blast, making this very safe.
+* Carefully get behind the Fire King Skeleton, use a Blue Soul and finish it off fast.
+If he becomes black, throw a Re-Possession present at it and keep your distance.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248718.png">